websightful/django-paddle-subscriptions-docs/src/index.md

 ## Who is it for?

-Django Paddle Subscriptions are for business owners and tech entrepreneurs who want to provide Django-based SaaS globally.
+The Django Paddle Subscriptions app is for business owners and tech entrepreneurs who want to provide Django-based SaaS globally.

 | Feature                                   | Value                                          |
 |-------------------------------------------|------------------------------------------------|